sonic-net/SONiC/doc/macsec/MACsec_hld.md

 Real switch use the cipher chip as SecY which will also be imposed on physical interface.
 But the ASIC of the switch is located between the Port and the SecY.

 In all scenarios, both virtual and real switch, the IP address will be assigned to the Port.
-The MKA protocol traffics, EAPOL packets, sent by wpa_supplicant directly use the Port as the egress/ingress port but the SecY will be set as the bypass mode to the MKA protocol traffic, which means the SecY will not encrypt, decrypt or validate the EAPOL packets and directly deliver them to next interface.
+The MKA protocol traffics, EAPOL packets, sent by wpa_supplicant directly use the Port as the egress/ingress port.
 All traffics, except EAPOL packets, transmitted on the Port will be encrypted by SecY and then these traffics will be put to the physical port for transmission.
 While all traffics, except EAPOL packets, received on the physical port will be validated and decrypted and then these traffics will be delivered to the Port or discarded if the validation fails.

 ![interface stack](images/interface_stack.png)